Undergraduate Study

 Students have considerable latitude to design the content of a major that meets their needs and interests.
 For example, a student might focus primarily on ethics; on social and political philosophy; on logic; on the philosophy of science; on the history of philosophy or some distinct period such as ancient, modern, or contemporary; on epistemology; or on cognitive studies.
 Other majors may want to focus their course work in several different areas of philosophy.
 Many students find it possible to combine a major in philosophy with a major in another discipline.
 The department welcomes such arrangements.

-The department's distinguished faculty is actively engaged in teaching, research, writing, publishing, and editing.
-Students majoring in philosophy can be assured that not only will they acquire a due background in the history of philosophy but they will also have the opportunity to acquaint themselves with the latest developments in the discipline.
+The department’s distinguished faculty are actively engaged in teaching, research, writing, publishing, and editing.
+Students majoring in philosophy can be assured that not only will they acquire a strong background in the history of philosophy but also they will have the opportunity to acquaint themselves with the latest developments in the discipline.

-The department offers regular colloquia in which local faculty, graduate students, and guests from other universities regularly present papers and lead discussions on philosophical topics.
-In addition, the department regularly sponsors conferences; topics have included biomedical ethics, moral education, philosophy of language, Wittgenstein, Plato, Aristotle, ethical theory, history and philosophy of science, philosophy of biology, causation and free will, folk concepts, and cosmopolitanism.
+The department offers regular colloquia in which faculty from other universities present papers and lead discussions on philosophical topics.
+In addition, the department regularly sponsors conferences; recent topics have included free will, self-knowledge, skepticism, and naturalism and perfectionism in Kant’s philosophy.

 Philosophy?